-4.4.4 Reliability and Emergency Reserve Trader (RERT)
+5.4.4 Reliability and Emergency Reserve Trader (RERT)

-As with the ancillary services, we take the RERT costs as published by AEMO for the 12-month period prior to the Draft Determination.
+As with the ancillary services, we take the RERT costs as published by AEMO for the 12-month period prior to the Final Determination.

-Excluding the June 2022 NEM events, AEMO activated the RERT once for the 12-month period prior to the Draft Determination in Queensland.
+Excluding the June 2022 NEM events, AEMO activated the RERT twice for the 12-month period prior to the Final Determination in Queensland.